Skip to main content

 In her nearly two decades of public service, Balducci has prioritized progressive solutions to the issues facing our region, including improving transportation options, promoting affordable housing, enhancing community safety, addressing climate action, and supporting arts and culture.
 Her track record is strong in all of these areas, including an arts levy to invest in science, heritage, arts, and cultural organizations, as well as legislation to keep “forever chemicals” out of our local environment.
 She was a tenacious advocate for the East Link light rail and the 10-station, 14-mile expansion plan slated for completion in early 2026.

 Balducci is running for the executive position with a vision of an inclusive, vibrant, and climate-friendly county where all residents can thrive.
 She emphasizes her track record of effective leadership at the city and county levels that has delivered results for her communities.
 As a bus and bike commuter, Balducci is an avid supporter of expanding transit options, particularly light rail and bus routes.
 Additionally, she is an advocate for transit-oriented housing as a means of improving affordability, as well as cutting red tape to expedite the construction of badly needed housing in our region.
-Furthermore, she outlined thoughtful plans to reduce gun violence, expand mental health and addiction treatment services, and youth prevention programs.
+Furthermore, she has outlined thoughtful plans to reduce gun violence, expand mental health and addiction treatment services, and youth prevention programs.

 King County Councilmember Claudia Balducci has served District 6 (Bellevue and East King County) since 2015.
 She began her career as a public interest lawyer fighting for women and LGBTQ+ people.
 She was a neighborhood organizer who went on to serve on the Bellevue City Council, including for a term as mayor.
 Balducci has served as chair of the county council and serves as vice chair of the Sound Transit Board of Directors, where she successfully advocated for an early opening of the "starter line" in East King County.